-Quail and rabbit hunters with tawny hounds,

-Shadowless, out of late afternoon

-Trudge toward the neutral evening of indeterminate form

-Done with their blood-annunciated day

-Public dogs and all the passionless mongrels

-Through deep snow

-Trail their deliberate masters

-Descending from the upper village home in lovering light.

-Sooty lamps

-Glow in the stone-carved kitchens.

-When Flemish children are gray-black-olive And green-dark-brown Scattered and skating informal figures On the mill ice pond.
+Quail and rabbit hunters with tawny hounds, Shadowless, out of late afternoon Trudge toward the neutral evening of indeterminate form Done with their blood-annunciated day Public dogs and all the passionless mongrels Through deep snow Trail their deliberate masters Descending from the upper village home in lovering light.
+Sooty lamps Glow in the stone-carved kitchens.
+15 This is the fabulous hour of shape and form When Flemish children are gray-black-olive And green-dark-brown Scattered and skating informal figures On the mill ice pond.
 Moving in stillness A hunched dame struggles with her bundled sticks, Letting her evening's comfort cudgel her While she, like jug or wheel, like a wagon cart Walked by lazy oxen along the old snowlanes, Creeps and crunches down the dusky street.
 High in the fire-red dooryard Half unhitched the sign of the Inn Hangs in wind Tipped to the pitch of the roof.
-Near it anonymous parents and peasant girl, Living like proverbs carved in the alehouse walls, Gather the country evening into their arms And lean to the glowing flames.
+Near it anonymous parents and peasant girl, Living like proverbs carved in the alehouse walls, Gather the country evening into their arms

+And lean to the glowing flames.